PhenoApps/Field-Book/docs/source/fields.rst

    Field creation process

-To create a new field directly within Field Book press the Create icon (|create|) in the center of the toolbar.
+To create a new field directly within Field Book press the |create| icon in the center of the toolbar.
 Set your field name and dimensions, choose which corner of the field will contain the first plot, and select zigzag or serpentine plot numbering.

 Managing fields
 ---------------